 Soon more Germans came to the area and Niemann built the first store to service the many settlers.
 Housed in the store was the post office and Neimann became postmaster, in what was then known as Niemann’s Settlement.
 In 1868 a man by the name of Corbus J. Keiser purchased a half interest in the store, which was renamed Niemann & Keiser.

 Afterward, Kieser, along with a man named Mient Arkebauer, laid out a town plat on Niemann’s original forty acres.
 The name given to the town was Oelburg, which means “Mount of Olives.”
 In 1870 when the railroad came through, the settlement’s name changed once again to Drummond Station.
 A few years later in 1874, Neimann sold his interest in the store.
-It would be more than a decade that the town would finally settle upon the name Mt.
+It would be more than a decade before the town would finally settle upon the name Mt.
 Olive.

 In the meantime, C.J.
 Keiser began to build an empire, opening the first coal shaft in 1875, establishing a milling business in 1876, and one of the first banks in 1882.
 Keiser was one of twelve original stockholders who owned the mine works.
 Coal mining in the area began to attract immigrants by the hundreds to work in the many mines.